-The end of the year usually brings about a lot of reflection.
-A huge problem, we are facing today is that many businesses, organizations, developers, and hosts have failed to keep up when it comes to supporting the latest PHP versions.
-In fact, we’re 2 months away from the state when the oldest supported version of PHP will be PHP 7.1.
+The last days of each year usually bring about a lot of reflection.
+A huge problem we are facing today is that many businesses, organizations, developers, and hosts have failed to keep up when it comes to supporting the latest versions of PHP.
+In fact, we’re 2 months away from a state where the oldest version which had been supported will be 7.1.
 Yeah, indeed.

-Today we want to discuss the reason why it is so vital that everyone uses the latest PHP versions from a security standpoint.
-Below, you would also find some shocking statistics why keeping PHP up-to-date matters to you.
+Today we aim to discuss why it’s so vital for everyone to use those latest versions of the scripting language, and mainly from a security point of view.
+Below, you would also find some shocking statistics on why keeping PHP up-to-date matters to you.

 The PHP Version Problem